OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 ##### JSON serialization

-A safe JSON serializer will allow developers to serialize JSON as string of literal JavaScript which can be embedded in an HTML in the contents of the `<script>` tag.
+A safe JSON serializer will allow developers to serialize JSON as a string of literal JavaScript which can be embedded in an HTML in the contents of the `<script>` tag.
 HTML characters and JavaScript line terminators need be encoded.
 Consider the [Yahoo JavaScript Serializer](https://github.com/yahoo/serialize-javascript) for this task.

 ##### HTML entity encoding